hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 else:
     raise RuntimeError
 ```
-Prepare optimizer and criterion, It's important to note that, during hybrid parallelism training, a callable function variable should be passed the `execute_pipeline`.
-This function should take 'input' and 'output' as parameters and return the loss.
+Prepare the lr_scheduler and criterion, and it's important to note that when hybrid parallelism with pipeline parallelism is used, a criterion function should also be defined.
+This function should take the input and output of the model's forward pass as parameters and return the loss.
 ```python
 no_decay = ["bias", "LayerNorm.weight"]
 optimizer_grouped_parameters = [